The DC Public Education Fund was founded in 2007 to help DC Public Schools address its most pressing challenges through organized philanthropy.

 DCPS Persists is the first college completion initiative ever led by a traditional public school district in the country.
 For the first time, DCPS is providing college-bound students with a support network to help them succeed and complete college.Check it out

-In microgrants awarded to assist 400 first year students overcome unexpected financial barriers to persistence and completion
+Microgrants awarded to assist over 1,000 first-year students overcome unexpected financial barriers to persistence and completion.

 Bard DC is a four-year public high school that offers students the opportunity to earn a high school diploma, up to 60 transferable college credits, and an associate in arts degree from Bard College.
 As the first stand alone early college high school East of the River, Bard DC is moving the finish line for students motivated by getting an early start to college.Check it out